25 Thanksgiving Games For Bored Kids & Active Adults

 One relative will choose a phrase and silently try to get their teammates to guess the written phrase, using only hand signals and actions.

-Each team gets one minute to try and guess as many phrases as they can.
+Each team gets one minute to try and guess as many phrases as possible.

 Thanksgiving charade phrases may include: